Joan Hastings (politician): Oklahoma House of Representatives

-(1975-1984)
+(1975–1984)

 Hastings decided to run for office due to the encouragement from her Young Republican friends.
 Hastings' bridge club, Sunday school class, and the Young Republicans made up her large group of volunteers.
 During her campaign, Hastings would often ride her horses around the district instead of driving in her car.
 In the primary, Hastings won every district by a large margin.
 In the general election, Hastings won by the highest plurality in the United States.

 The first bill Hastings presented concerned computerizing Supreme Court records, which passed.
 Hastings passed the Narcotics and Dangerous Drugs Bill, which worked to form that agency within the Oklahoma government.
 Hastings became the first female to serve on the Wildlife Committee; she also served as vice-chair of the Mental Health Committee.
 She was the first female to serve as caucus chairman, for either party, and she chaired the Republican House Caucus for two years.

 Additionally, Hastings chaired the Housing and Urban Development Committee for the National Council of Legislators.
 She was also vice president as well as president-elect of the National Republican Legislators Association.

 In 1977, Hastings was named Outstanding Republican Legislator in the nation.

 Life after office

 After serving in the legislator for 10 years, Hastings was elected as Tulsa County Clerk.
 She served in this role for 16 years.
-Since retiring from this position in 2001, Hastings has since worked in real estate in Tulsa.
+After retiring from this position in 2001, Hastings worked in real estate in Tulsa.

-Hastings has been involved with many organizations throughout her life, including:
+Hastings was involved with many organizations throughout her life, including: